 - Even US President Obama spoke in its favour

 4. Teamwork.
 Build a squad of driven and reliable experts.

 Set clear aims and define what success and failure means for your company.
 Since there will be many choices along the process, established principles can save you a lot of trouble.

 Never fear bringing new people on board when you need their skills for the next step forward, and build up a strong advisory board.
 Follow the example of Eva Diagnostics: whilst their expertise was in blood testing, they brought in an experienced marketing lead during pre-investment to adapt their market strategy.
 Desktop Genetics, which is basically CAD for CRISPR, has attracted Jonathan Milner (who built AbCam) and strategic investors from Illumina.

 5. Progress.
 Real progress is just the successful development of a product worthwhile to your audience.

-Some start-ups can get plenty of press releases and awards despite not moving forward at all, while others do not get any and give up.
+Some biotech startups can get plenty of press releases and awards despite not moving forward at all, while others do not get any and give up.
 Be confident; listen carefully to all feedback but do not rely too much on external approval.

-The most common cause of science start-up failure is not starting in the first place
+As Dominic says, “the most common cause of science startup failure is not starting in the first place.”